 - Race, ethnicity, gender, equity in the labor market

-- Working with employers to raise the floor and build career ladders
+- Working with employers to raise the floor of salaries and build career ladders

 - Working with workers to access a continuum of services and supports